Director

 Advisory Board

-Dr. Margie Burns (Assistant Professor) joined the Faculty of Nursing in June 2020.
+Dr. Margie Burns, BScN (Dalhousie), MN (UPEI), PhD (Saskatchewan) joined the Faculty of Nursing as an Assistant Professor in June 2020.
 Margie has expertise in critical care nursing and has worked in a number of specialist intensive care units in Canada, Scotland, and Australia.
 Upon her return to Prince Edward Island, she worked as the Clinical Nurse Educator in ICU and CCU at the Queen Elizabeth Hospital and most recently was the Health PEI coordinator for the Critical Care and Emergency Nursing Program and the Transition to Practice Program.
-Margie’s program of research focuses on families’ experiences of a relative’s critical illness.
+Margie’s program of research focuses on families’ experiences of a relative’s critical illness, rurality, and access to healthcare.

 Dr. Laurie McDuffee, DVM, PhD, DACVS has been a veterinarian, large animal surgeon and researcher at the Atlantic Veterinary College for 23 years.
 She did her training at Colorado State University and the University of California, Davis.